ibexa/documentation-developer/docs/templating/render_content/render_content_in_php.md

 While in PHP, you may need to render the view of a content for further treatment.

 The following example is a command outputting the render of a content for a view type in the terminal.
-It will work only if the view doesn't refer to the HTTP request.
+It works only if the view doesn't refer to the HTTP request.
 It works with views like the `line` or `embed` ones from default installation.
-It won't work with a `full` view if the pagelayout is using `app.request.locale`.
+It doesn't work with a `full` view if the pagelayout is using `app.request.locale`.

 ```yaml
 # config/services.yaml